 Trained Assistants to Infancy Directors, support parents to assist their child and to develop an understanding of the Montessori pedagogy, in particular the importance of observing a child and allowing them to start doing for themselves.

-What is the general schedule of a Nido Transition Session?
+What is the general schedule of a Toddler Transition Session?

 |Prepare to enter||Children remove shoes and place them with their bag on the shelves.
 They then go to the bathroom to use the toilet and/or wash hands.|